-Following Midwest ISO stakeholder approval, Commission approval of the Midwest ISO changes will be required.
+Following Midwest ISO stakeholder approval, Commission approval of the Midwest ISO tariff changes will be required.
+The same may also be true with respect to any changes to the Operating Reserves construct approved by the PJM stakeholders.

 4. Common Search Capabilities.